Organophosphate poisoning: Treatment

 Current antidotes for OP poisoning consist of a pretreatment with carbamates to protect AChE from inhibition by OP compounds and post-exposure treatments with anti-cholinergic drugs.
 Anti-cholinergic drugs work to counteract the effects of excess acetylcholine and reactivate AChE.
 Atropine can be used as an antidote in conjunction with pralidoxime or other pyridinium oximes (such as trimedoxime or obidoxime), though the use of "-oximes" has been found to be of no benefit, or to be possibly harmful, in at least two meta-analyses.
 Atropine is a muscarinic antagonist, and thus blocks the action of acetylcholine peripherally.
-These antidotes are effective at preventing lethality from OP poisoning, but current treatment lack the ability to prevent post-exposure incapacitation, performance deficits, or permanent brain damage.
+These antidotes are effective at preventing lethality from OP poisoning, but current treatments lack the ability to prevent post-exposure incapacitation, performance deficits, or permanent brain damage.
 While the efficacy of atropine has been well-established, clinical experience with pralidoxime has led to widespread doubt about its efficacy in treatment of OP poisoning.

 Enzyme bioscavengers are being developed as a pretreatment to sequester highly toxic OPs before they can reach their physiological targets and prevent the toxic effects from occurring.
 Significant advances with cholinesterases (ChEs), specifically human serum BChE (HuBChE) have been made.
 HuBChe can offer a broad range of protection for nerve agents including soman, sarin, tabun, and VX.
 HuBChE also possess a very long retention time in the human circulation system and because it is from a human source it will not produce any antagonistic immunological responses.
 HuBChE is currently being assessed for inclusion into the protective regimen against OP nerve agent poisoning.
 Currently there is potential for PON1 to be used to treat sarin exposure, but recombinant PON1 variants would need to first be generated to increase its catalytic efficiency.

 Another potential treatment being researched is the Class III anti-arrhythmic agents.
 Hyperkalemia of the tissue is one of the symptoms associated with OP poisoning.
 While the cellular processes leading to cardiac toxicity are not well understood, the potassium current channels are believed to be involved.
 Class III anti-arrhythmic agents block the potassium membrane currents in cardiac cells, which makes them a candidate for become a therapeutic of OP poisoning.

 There is insufficient evidence to support using plasma alkalinisation to treat a person with organophosphate poisoning.